-Here is a title that’s often brought up these days when RPGs and games in general are being discussed: The Witcher 3: Wild Hunt.
-Granted, it’s not a game that will first spring to mind when we’re talking about games similar to Bloodlines, but they do have a lot in common.
+Here is a title that’s often brought up these days when RPGs and games in general are being discussed—The Witcher 3: Wild Hunt.
+Granted, it’s not a game that would first spring to mind when we’re talking about games similar to Bloodlines, but they do have a lot in common.

 Much like Bloodlines, the Witcher takes place in a dark world where evil runs rampant and where it sometimes isn’t entirely clear who the real monsters are.
 Sure enough, it’s not quite as subtle but it still focuses a lot on the supernatural and on moral grey areas.
 Besides, both titles are considered to be a part of the “best games of all time” pantheon, so that’s worth keeping in mind, too.

 Gameplay-wise, it’s a third-person RPG that focuses mainly on sword fighting, although simple spells (witcher signs) and various alchemical potions and oils also come into the equation, allowing the player to diversify and customize their playstyle to a certain degree.